 Induction lighting systems, lamps and fixtures typically have a higher up front cost than metal halide and other conventional lighting technologies.
 However, because of higher light output the number of fixtures needed to light a space decreases.
 Coupled with increased energy efficiency and lifespan, this translates to a smart investment with a relatively fast payback.
 Induction lighting is becoming hugely popular and prices are continually going down.
 Typical payback on lighting projects currently range from 1-3 years.
 Your payback will compound since the technology lasts 10-20 years depending on operating hours.

 How long does Induction Lighting last?

 Induction lamps are known for their long lifespan, which is typically up to 100,000 hours.
 This means 11 years of operating life if the lamp operates 24 hours per day.
 Check individual product specifications to determine lamp life.

 Does Induction Lighting require specialized fixtures or components?

 In most cases, induction lamps require specialized fixtures.
 The fixtures must have certain thermal properties to ensure proper operation.
-Often times, existing fixtures can be retrofitted to be compatible with Induction Lighting.
+Often times, we can retrofit existing fixtures to be compatible with Induction lighting.

 Have more questions about induction lighting or your own application?
 Give us a call or email one of our experts by clicking here.